Skip to main content

 Key Facts

-1. On 11 March 2024, Lok Sabha voted by voice to reject a resolution under Article 94(C) to remove Speaker Om Birla.
+1. 11 March 2026: Lok Sabha rejected a resolution under Article 94(C) to remove Speaker Om Birla by voice vote.

-2. The opposition moved the motion after Birla claimed "confidential knowledge" that Congress women MPs might oppose Prime Minister Narendra Modi.
+2. The motion was moved after the Speaker claimed "confidential knowledge" about Congress women MPs opposing the Prime Minister.

-5. Government MPs secured 56% of Zero Hour time and asked 364 supplementary questions compared with 321 by NDA MPs.
+4. Government highlighted that opposition enjoyed 56% of Zero Hour time and asked 364 supplementary questions versus 321 by NDA MPs.

-6. A similar attempt to remove Rajya Sabha Chairman Jagdeep Dhankhar earlier in 2024 culminated in his resignation as Vice‑President.
+6. A similar attempt to remove Rajya Sabha Chairman Jagdeep Dhankhar was made earlier in 2024, leading to his resignation.

 Background & Context

-The episode highlights the constitutional mechanism (Article 94(C)) for holding the Speaker accountable and underscores how procedural controls—Zero Hour, supplementary questions, and microphone access—shape parliamentary oversight.
-It reflects the broader UPSC theme of the balance between executive dominance and opposition rights within India’s democratic institutions.
+The episode tests the constitutional checks on the Speaker (Article 94(C)) and underscores how procedural controls—Zero Hour, supplementary questions, and microphone access—shape parliamentary oversight, a core component of GS‑2 (Polity) and GS‑1 (constitutional framework).

 UPSC Syllabus Connections